Denis-Krueger-labs/letters-from-the-deep/.github/pull_request_template.md

 <!-- Add screenshots, GIFs, or short recordings for visual changes.
 Remove when not applicable. -->

-## AI Assistance

-- [ ] No AI assistance was used
-- [ ] AI assistance was used

-When AI assistance was used, briefly describe what it helped with and how the result was reviewed:

->

 ## Reviewer Notes

 Add limitations, known issues, scene or prefab ownership notes, and possible follow-up tasks here.